liquidity-network/liquidity-sdk/docs/endpoints/invoices.rst

 Invoice
 -------

-It is useful for merchant to generate a transaction that has to be performed by its client.
+A tool for merchants to generate a transaction that is then fulfilled by their client.
 To that end, Liquidity SDK allows you to generate invoices.
 These are prefilled transactions that can be used by any liquidity enabled wallet.